sib-swiss/containers-snakemake-training/docs/course_material/6_hpc_snakemake.md

 Congratulations, you made it to the end!
 You are now able to create a Snakemake workflow, make it reproducible thanks to Conda and Docker/Apptainer and even run it in an HPC!
 This is a great time to get yourself a coffee/tea and celebrate! :coffee: :tea:

-To make things even better, have a look at [Snakemake's best practices](https://snakemake.readthedocs.io/en/v8.20.5/snakefiles/best_practices.html) and some [additional concepts](6_debugging_snakemake.md#using-non-conventional-outputs)!
+To make things even better, have a look at some [additional concepts](7_debugging_snakemake.md#using-non-conventional-outputs) and [Snakemake's best practices](https://snakemake.readthedocs.io/en/v8.20.5/snakefiles/best_practices.html)!